MARKET SNAPSHOT: U.S. Stocks Poised For Higher Open As Saudi-Russia Surprise Lifts Oil Prices

 "However, market sentiment on equities is not negative and is holding up, with the oil price having continued to recover as Russia and Saudi Arabia (the world's two largest oil producers) propose extending the production cuts into March 2018," he added.

-The optimism over rising oil prices largely overshadowed rising tensions over North Korea over the weekend.
+The optimism over rising oil prices come as tensions rose over North Korea over the weekend.
 The country tested another ballistic missile over the Sea of Japan on Sunday (http://www.marketwatch.com/story/north-koreas-ballistic-missile-launch-viewed-as-challenge-to-new-president-in-south-2017-05-13), seen as a direct challenge to the newly elected president of South Korea.

+The modest gains come after U.S. bourses closed mostly lower on Friday (http://www.marketwatch.com/story/us-stocks-poised-to-open-lower-with-spotlight-on-retail-sales-inflation-data-2017-05-12), after inflation and retail sales missed forecasts and painted a mixed picture of the country's economy.
+The S&P 500 index slipped 0.2%, while the Dow average fell 0.1%, with both benchmarks snapping a three-week winning streak.
+But the Nasdaq Composite Index edged slightly higher on Friday and logged a fourth straight weekly gain.

 Stock movers: Energy companies were among biggest premarket gainers on Monday.
-Shares of Transocean Ltd.(RIG) climbed 3.6%, Chesapeake Energy Corp.(CHK) gained 3%, NRG Energy Inc.(NRG) added 1.2%, and Apache Corp.(APA) put on 1.6%.
+Shares of Transocean Ltd.(RIG) climbed 3.2%, Chesapeake Energy Corp.(CHK) gained 4.1nrg%, NRG Energy Inc.(NRG) added 1.2%, and Apache Corp.(APA) put on 1.6%.

 The announcement is seen as another potential blow to rival Uber Technologies Inc., just as the company is headed for a court battle with Alphabet (http://www.marketwatch.com/story/the-biggest-heavyweight-silicon-valley-legal-fight-of-our-time-is-driving-forward-2017-05-13) over a key technology for self-driving cars.